-In our 30th anniversary year, Hornsey Vale volunteer and journalist Jackie Bischof interviews two people who are central to the success of the community centre
+In our 30th anniversary year, Hornsey Vale volunteer and journalist Jackie Sablich interviews two people who are central to the success of the community centre

 Dennis and Ursula Bury have been involved with the Hornsey Vale Community Centre for so many years, that Stationer’s Park was still part of a school—and not the park we know today—when they started out.